Manyfaces860/distributed_file_storage_system/README.md

 - Distribute chunks across two or more storage nodes.
 - Store metadata (file info, chunk info) in a **PostgreSQL** database.
 - Reassemble chunks into original files on download.
-- Designed to be lightweight, modular, and easily scalable.
+- Designed to be lightweight, modular
-- Dockerized for quick setup and deployment.

 ---